Lord Kitchener Wants You: Development

-Kitchener, a "figure of absolute will and power, an emblem of British masculinity", was a natural subject for Leete's artwork as his name was directly attached to the recruiting efforts and the newly-forming Kitchener's Army.
+Kitchener, a "figure of absolute will and power, an emblem of British masculinity", was a natural subject for Leete's artwork as his name was directly attached to the recruiting efforts and the newly forming Kitchener's Army.
 Le Bas of Caxton Advertising (for whom Leete worked) chose Kitchener for the advertisement because Kitchener was "the only soldier with a great war name, won in the field, within the memory of the thousands of men the country wanted."
 Kitchener made his name in the Sudan Campaign, avenging the death of General Gordon with brutality and efficiency.
 He became a hero of "New Imperialism" alongside other widely regarded figures in Britain like Field Marshal Wolseley and Field Marshal Roberts.
 Kitchener's appearance including his bushy moustache and the collar of his uniform was reminiscent of romanticised Victorian era styles.
 Kitchener, 6 ft 2 in tall and powerfully built, was for many the personification of the military ethos so popular in the present Edwardian era.
 After the scorched earth tactics and hard-fought victory of the Second Boer War, Kitchener represented a return to the military victories of the colonial era.
 The fact that Kitchener's name was not used in the poster demonstrates how easily he was visually recognised.
 David Lubin opines that the image may be one of the earliest successful celebrity endorsements as the commercial practice expanded greatly in the 1920s.
 Keith Surridge posits that Kitchener's features evoked the harsh, feared militarism of the Germans, which boded well for British fortunes in the war.
-Kitchener did not see the end of the war; he died when the cruiser HMS Hampshire carrying him and a delegation to Russia struck a German mine and sank in 1916.
+Kitchener did not see the end of the war; he died when the cruiser carrying him and a delegation to Russia struck a German mine and sank in 1916.